Lalith0411/Design-Implementation-of-6T---SRAM-Cell-using-Cadence-EDA-Tools/README.md

   2. Close the 2nd window
   3. Use 1st window i.e virtuoso window (CIW) for further processing.

-i.
-Create a New Library
+- Create a New Library
-ii.
-Create Schematic Cell view. iii.
-Create the Symbol for schematic Cell view. iv.
-Create the test Cell view.
+- Create Schematic Cell view.
+- Create the Symbol for schematic Cell view.
+- Create the test Cell view.
-v.
-Analog simulation by spectre
+- Analog simulation by spectre

 ### Steps for Schematic Simulation using Cadence:
 i)	Procedure for Creating New Library.